 We are struck by how the vast majority of visitors take 4 days on the road (two to go and two to go back) and only a few hours or maybe minutes (!) to enjoy exploring the different sectors of Choquequirao.

 Remember that the archaeological site of Choquequirao needs a whole day to be visited; so large and scattered, is not easy to appreciate fully, each corner is reached and observed carefully.
-Choquequirao, with its charming details, is a continuous surprise and perhaps that the place "hurin", well known for the photo that is commonly used to identify Choquequirao, is the most tasteless place of the whole.
+Choquequirao, with its charming details, is a continuous surprise and perhaps that the place "hurin", well known for the photo that is commonly used to identify Choquequirao, is the most tasteless place of the whole site.